FThompson/FormPersistence.js/README.md

 * `saveOnSubmit` Save form data upon submit if `true`, clear form data upon submit if `false`.
 Default `false`.
 * `valueFunctions` Provide special form value handling functions to be applied (in the order defined) instead of basic value insertion.
 This option must be an object containing key value pairs like `name: fn(form, value)`.
 This option can be necessary if your form has complex data elements that require special handling.
 See the above example for a detailed usage.
 * `include` Define a whitelist of input names to be included during serialization.
 This option must be an array of strings.
 * `exclude` Define a blacklist of input names to be excluded during serialization.
 This option must be an array of strings.
+Exclusions take precedence over inclusions.
+* `includeFilter` Define a whitelist filter function that inputs an element and outputs a Boolean.
+The element is included if the function returns true.
+This option must be a function that accepts an element parameter.
+This filter does not apply to any elements specially handled in `valueFunctions`.
+* `excludeFilter` Define a blacklist filter function that inputs an element and outputs a Boolean.
+The element is excluded if the function returns true.
+This option must be a function that accepts an element parameter.
+This filter does not apply to any elements specially handled in `valueFunctions`.
+Exclusions take precedence over inclusions.

 ```javascript
 FormPersistence.save(form[, options])